United States Radium Corporation: History

 The company was founded in 1914 in New York City, by Dr. Sabin Arnold von Sochocky and Dr. George S. Willis, as the Radium Luminous Material Corporation.
 The company produced uranium from carnotite ore and eventually moved into the business of producing radioluminescent paint, and then to the application of that paint.
 Over the next several years, it opened facilities in Newark, Jersey City, and Orange.
 In August 1921, von Sochocky was forced from the presidency, and the company was renamed the United States Radium Corporation, Arthur Roeder became the president of the company.
 In Orange, where radium was extracted from 1917 to 1926, the U.S. Radium facility processed half a ton of ore per day.
 The ore was obtained from "Undark mines" in Paradox Valley, Colorado and in Utah.

 A notable employee from 1921 to 1923 was Victor Francis Hess, who would later receive the Nobel Prize in Physics.

-The company's luminescent paint, marketed as Undark, was a mixture of radium and zinc sulfide; the radiation causing the sulfide to fluoresce.
+The company's luminescent paint, marketed as Undark, was a mixture of radium and zinc sulfide, with the radiation causing the sulfide to fluoresce.
 During World War I, demand for dials, watches, and aircraft instruments painted with Undark surged, and the company expanded operations considerably.
 The delicate task of painting watch and gauge faces was done mostly by young women, who were instructed to maintain a fine tip on their paintbrushes by licking them.

 At the time, the dangers of radiation were not well understood.
 Around 1920, a similar radium dial business, known as the Radium Dial Company, a division of the Standard Chemical Company, opened in Chicago.
 It soon moved its dial painting operation to Ottawa, Illinois to be closer to its major customer, the Westclox Clock Company.
 Several workers died, and the health risks associated with radium were allegedly known, but this company continued dial painting operations until 1940.